bwburnsides/BW8cpu/instructions/bw8_instruction_set.md

 ## `STORE` - Store Register

 `STORE` instructions write a register's contents to memory.
 They are the reciprocal to the [`LOAD`](#load---load-register) instructions.
-They have identical modes and restrictions as the `LOAD` instructions do, with the exception that the **Immediate** mode does not exist, as that doesn't make sense in the context of a memory write.
+They have identical modes and restrictions as the `LOAD` instructions do, with the exceptions that the **Immediate** mode does not exist, as that doesn't make sense in the context of a memory write, and the cycle counts may be different.
+Those are currently TBD.

 ## `LEA` - Load Effective Address